-Some people, especially women, are prone to low levels of serotonin anyway, and a relative lack of light can tip them over the edge into depression.
-The lack of sunlight we experience in winter also depletes our reserves of vitamin D. This vital mood-boosting nutrient is made in the skin in the presence of sunlight, and many of us, especially in the winter, don’t make enough.
+Some people, especially women, are prone to low levels of Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…. anyway, and a relative lack of light can tip them over the edge into depression.
+The lack of sunlight we experience in winter also depletes our reserves of What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…..
+This vital mood-boosting nutrient is made in the skin in the presence of sunlight, and many of us, especially in the winter, don’t make enough.
 For these people, the symptoms of seasonal affective disorder – or SAD – usually recur regularly each winter and may include sleep problems, lethargy, overeating, social withdrawal, anxiety, loss of libido and mood changes.

 Most sufferers also show signs of a weakened immune system during the darker months, and are more vulnerable to infections and other illnesses.
 There is a growing body of research that not only links low vitamin D levels in the blood to a higher incidence of depression, but also links them to seasonal affective disorder and premenstrual syndrome.
 The good news is you can reverse both low serotonin and vitamin D levels.
 Three ways to boost serotonin